aodhmeade/cka-exam-prep/services-and-networking.md

   the container.
 - CoreDNS is modular and pluggable - each plugin adds new functionality to CoreDNS.
-This can be configured by maintaining a Corefile (which is CoreDNS' configuration file.
+This can be configured by maintaining a Corefile (which is CoreDNS' configuration file).
 It defines:
     - what servers listen on what ports and which protocol
-    - for which zone each servier is authoritative
+    - for which zone each server is authoritative
     - which plugins are loaded in a server
 - In Kubernetes, you modify the ConfigMap for the CoreDNS Corefile to change how DNS service discovery behaves for the cluster.